bbatsov/projectile/doc/configuration.md

 * `projectile-mode-line-prefix` (by default " Projectile") controls the static part of the mode-line
 * `projectile-dynamic-mode-line` (by default `t`) controls whether to display the project name & type part of the mode-line
 * `projectile-mode-line-function` (by default `projectile-default-mode-line`) controls the actual function to be invoked to generate the mode-line.
-If you'd like to show different info you should supply a custom function to replace the default.
+If you'd like to show different info you should supply a custom function to replace the default, for example `(setq projectile-mode-line-function '(lambda () (format " Proj[%s]" (projectile-project-name))))`

 !!!
 Note